JeanPyerC/Home_Depot_Scraper/README.md

 ![](https://github.com/JeanPyerC/Home_Depot_Scraper/blob/main/HomeDepot_Scrape%20-%20Complete/Photos/Photo01.png)

-### Step 3 - Save the data, and loop it.
+### Step 2 - Save the data, and loop it.

-Once we know the code is working, the next step is to append the data into an empty list, and to repeat the process for each page.
-Please keep in mind, every website is different.
-In this case, if you are in the end page and if you click next, it's going to bring you back to page one causing a forever loop.
-To avoid this; I created an IF statment where if the total Page Number is not the same as the current Page Number, to continue as is.
+Once we know the code is working, the next step is to append the data into an empty list and repeat the process for each page.
+Please keep in mind every website is different.
+In this case, if you are on the end page and click next, it will bring you back to page one, causing a forever loop.
+To avoid this, I created an IF statement where if the total Page Number is not the same as the current Page Number, to continue as is.

 ```
 df_list = []